 - 1. Students are expected to arrive on time for testing sessions and are to be seated and ready to test at the designated start time. - 2.
 All personal belongings should be placed in the front of the room or at a designated area determined by the faculty.
 This includes all bags, coats, hats, phones, watches, electronic devices and any other items at the discretion of the faculty. - 3.
 All cell phones or other electronic devices should be turned off. - 4.
 Students should use the restroom prior to the testing session.
 Restroom use is restricted during the testing session and will be allowed only in emergency situations. - 5.
 Students will not be permitted to leave the classroom during testing except in the case of an emergency. - 6.
 Only a computer and mouse (as needed), PSU identification and a pencil will be allowed on the desk during the testing session. - 7.
-Faculty will provide a blank piece of paper for each student.
+Faculty will provide a watermarked paper for each student.
 Students will be required to write their name on the paper and return it to the faculty at the conclusion of the examination.
 Failure to return this paper to the faculty prior to leaving the testing session will be considered a violation of the University's Academic Integrity Policy.
-Any student who removes the paper from the testing session will be subject to the Academic Integrity process which may include receiving a zero on the exam or other disciplinary actions. - 8.
+Any student who removes the paper from the testing session will be subject to the Academic Integrity process which may include receiving a zero on the examination or other disciplinary actions. - 8.
 No food or beverages will be allowed at the desk during testing sessions. - 9.
 Students may be asked to move to another seat or assigned to a seat for the testing session at the discretion of the faculty. - 10.
 Talking during the exam is not permitted unless an emergency occurs. - 11.
 No questions will be answered during the examination unless related to an error/typo on the examination or a technical difficulty.
-Raise your hand for assistance if this occurs. - 12.
-Do your own work.
+Raise your hand for assistance if this occurs.

+- 12. Do your own work.
 Any evidence of cheating will be subject to the University's Academic Integrity Policy. - 13.
-Students are required to upload the examination as soon as the examination is completed or when the testing time has expired. - 14.
-As soon as the examination has been uploaded, the green screen will appear.
-Students should raise their hand to call attention to the faculty who will confirm the green screen or the upload on the ExamSoft roster. - 15.
-Students should not leave the testing session without confirming an examination upload with the faculty. - 16.
+Students are required to upload the examination as soon as the examination is completed or when the testing time has expired.
+Proctors should confirm the green screen prior to the student leaving the testing room.
+Students should not leave the testing session without confirming an examination upload with the proctor. - 14.
 If remaining in the testing area following an examination, your computer lid must remain closed after the examination upload has been confirmed by the faculty until the exam session has concluded for all students.
-Students remaining in the testing area after the exam will not have access to personal belonging until the conclusion of the testing session.

-17. If a student leaves the testing session after the completion of the examination, the student will not be allowed to return to the testing session until all students have completed the examination.
+Students remaining in the testing area after the exam will not have access to personal belonging until the conclusion of the testing session. - 15.
+If a student leaves the testing session after the completion of the examination, the student will not be allowed to return to the testing session until all students have completed the examination. - 16.
+RECOMMENDATION: As class size increases, faculty should consider adding additional proctors to the testing session.
+Faculty groups at all campuses will be expected to work together to identify a strategy to provide adequate proctoring for all examinations.

-Approved by BSN Council 12/10/2018
+Approved by BSN Council 12/10/2018 Revised BSN Council April 2019